sicfran774/DayNote/README.md

 ## Features
 - Upload images to specific days on calendar
 - Add notes to each image

-### Currently Working On
-- Add specific images to groups to see occurrences
+- Add specific image/note "DayNotes" to albums

 ### Possible Future Features
 - See others' uploads for that day